If your steering wheel shakes when braking, then it’s an indication that there is a problem with your tire or brake system.

 Your car tires should be aligned parallel and at a right angle.

-Incorrect tire alignment will result in uneven tire parts, causing friction and a shaky steering wheel.
+Incorrect tire alignment will result in uneven parts, causing friction and a shaky steering wheel.

-This will also result in new tires wearing out fast but can be resolved by seeking an alignment service.
+This will also result in new tires wearing out fast, but this can be resolved by seeking an alignment service.

 3. Unbalanced tires